 Sequestration involves requesting all relevant files from the Respondent so they can be assessed by the committee.
 An attorney may accompany the Research Integrity Officer.
 Receipts are signed to indicate the records removed.
 Copies of records will be provided upon request.
 The records will be stored in a secure location and will be inventoried.

+The Research Integrity Officer immediately will notify ORI if there is an admission of guilt.

 V. REPORTING OF HAZARDS AND VIOLATIONS

-Notwithstanding any other provision in these procedures, and regardless of the stage at which the matter is being handled, the Provost and the Associate Vice President for Grants and Research shall be informed immediately if any of the following circumstances are discovered:
+Notwithstanding any other provision in these procedures, and regardless of the stage at which the matter is being handled, the Research Integrity Officer shall be informed immediately if any of the following circumstances are discovered:

 a) an immediate health hazard;